 "Lovely Cottage - really well thought out and equipped.
 Despite some very wet days we really enjoyed our stay, it was good to come back to somewhere warm and comfortable!
 We've had some great walks, seen hares and several wild goats up on Yeavering Bell.
 Beautiful area, we would like to return.
 Thank You!"Ms Martin

 "Lovely comfortable cottage, plenty of rest and relaxation, long walks with Freddie our dog.
 Its an area we've not stayed in before, stunningly beautiful."Mr & Mrs Bland

 "Beautiful cottage, blissfully quiet cottage, beautifully presented and spotlessly clean!!
 Kitchen equipped to a very high standard.
 Bedding top class hotel standard.
 Thoroughly enjoyed our stay.
 Will see you again in the near future.
 Thank you."Mrs Harrison

 "Ditto to all that has been said before.
 We have absolutely loved our stay at Kilham Cottage.
 We have also been very lucky with the weather and walks.
 Seen deer on our walks, buzzards, sandmartins, hares and plenty of rare alpine plants and flowers.
 Can't wait to come back!
 Thank you for a brilliant holiday!"Oulton family

 - One dog is welcome at a charge of £15, Additional dogs may be considered on request.

 - Departure time: 10am

-"Waking to the gentle sounds of nature in pretty cottage style bedrooms with lovely linen."Emma, owner of Kilham Cottage
+"Waking to the gentle sounds of nature in the pretty cottage style bedrooms."Emma, owner of Kilham Cottage